Three-coloring triangle-free graphs on surfaces VII. A linear-time algorithm: Linear-time decision algorithm

-Easily, we can allow the boundary cycles to have length $4$ by a minor modification to the algorithm of Theorem~\ref{thm-mainalg-spec}: before running the algorithm, subdivide an edge in each cuff of length $4$ by a vertex and extend $\psi$ by giving the new vertex a color distinct from the colors of its neighbors.
+We can allow the boundary cycles to have length $4$ by a minor modification to the algorithm of Theorem~\ref{thm-mainalg-spec}: Before running the algorithm, subdivide an edge in each cuff of length $4$ by a vertex and extend $\psi$ by giving the new vertex a color distinct from the colors of its neighbors (this does not affect boundary-linkedness, since we assume absence of non-contractible non-boundary $4$-cycles).

-\begin{corollary} For every surface $\Sigma$ and integer $k$, there exists an integer $N_{\Sigma,k}$ and a linear-time algorithm with input \begin{itemize} \item $G$: a triangle-free graph $2$-cell embedded in $\Sigma$, without non-contractible $4$-cycles other than the boundary cycles, and without connected essential subgraphs with at most $N_{\Sigma,k}$ edges, such that the union $B$ of the boundary cycles of $G$ has at most $k$ vertices, and \item $\psi$: a $3$-coloring of $B$, \end{itemize} which correctly decides whether there exists a $3$-coloring $\varphi$ of $G$ extending $\psi$. \end{corollary}
+\begin{corollary} For every surface $\Sigma$ and integer $n$, there exists an integer $N_{\Sigma,n}$ and a linear-time algorithm with input \begin{itemize} \item $G$: a triangle-free graph $2$-cell embedded in $\Sigma$ with boundary cycles $B$ of total length at most $n$, such that \begin{itemize} \item every non-boundary $4$-cycle in $G$ is contractible, \item every connected essential subgraph of $G$ has more than $N_{\Sigma,n}$ edges, and \item either $\Sigma$ has genus zero or $G$ is boundary-linked; and, \end{itemize} \item $\psi$: a $3$-coloring of $B$, \end{itemize} which correctly decides whether there exists a $3$-coloring $\varphi$ of $G$ extending $\psi$. \end{corollary}

-Next, let us deal with other non-contractible $4$-cycles. \begin{theorem} For every surface $\Sigma$ and integer $k$, letting $N_{\Sigma,k}$ be as in Corollary~\ref{cor-mainalg-spec}, there exists a linear-time algorithm with input \begin{itemize} \item $G$: a triangle-free graph $2$-cell embedded in $\Sigma$ without connected essential subgraphs with at most $N_{\Sigma,k}+8$ edges, such that the union $B$ of the boundary cycles of $G$ has at most $k$ vertices, and \item $\psi$: a $3$-coloring of $B$, \end{itemize} which correctly decides whether there exists a $3$-coloring $\varphi$ of $G$ extending $\psi$.
-Furthermore, if $\Sigma$ is the cylinder (the sphere with two holes), then we can omit the restriction on the connected essential subgraphs. \end{theorem} \begin{proof} By Corollary~\ref{cor-mainalg-disk}, we can assume that either $\Sigma$ has non-zero genus or at least two cuffs.
+Next, we deal with other non-contractible $4$-cycles as well as the boundary-linkedness assumption. \begin{theorem} For every surface $\Sigma$ and every integer $n\ge 2$, letting $N_{\Sigma,n}$ be as in Corollary~\ref{cor-mainalg-spec}, there exists a linear-time algorithm with input \begin{itemize} \item $G$: a triangle-free graph $2$-cell embedded in $\Sigma$ with boundary cycles $B$ of total length at most $n$, such that every connected essential subgraph of $G$ has more than $N_{\Sigma,n}+2n$ edges, and \item $\psi$: a $3$-coloring of $B$, \end{itemize} which correctly decides whether there exists a $3$-coloring $\varphi$ of $G$ extending $\psi$.
+Furthermore, if $\Sigma$ is the cylinder (the sphere with two holes), then we can omit the restriction on the connected essential subgraphs. \end{theorem} \begin{proof} By Corollary~\ref{cor-mainalg-disk}, we can assume that $\Sigma$ has non-zero genus or at least two cuffs.